scrow/WX4AKQ_Offline_Tools/README.md

 Templates provided by this project can be installed for use by a specific callsign or by all users of the RMS Express installation.
 To install for a specific callsign, the target folder is `C:\RMS Express\<callsign>\Templates`.
 To install for all users, the target folder is `C:\RMS Express\Global Folders\Templates`.

 To install a form and template, simply copy the desired `.html` file along with its corresponding `.txt` file from the `forms/` folder to the installation target folder.
+A script called `install_rms_forms.bat` is included with this package to provide a quick way to perform an installation for all users.
+You may run that script instead of manually copying the files.

 ## Usage